alexanderscott/redis-lua-samples/README.md

 Some useful Lua scripts for common Redis operations.

 Includes:
+* COPY      - copy a key without knowing its type
-* MSUM - sum multiple string values
+* MGETSUM   - sum multiple string values
 * MEXISTS   - get multiple key existence
 * MZCARD    - get multiple ZSET sizes
+* SETCLAMP  - clamp a value between a min and max
+* SPUBLISH  - publish a message to all members of a set
+* ZMEAN     - mean of scores in a ZSET
 * ZSPLIT    - split a ZSET in two via round-robin
 * ZSPREAD   - spread members between two ZSETS (random selection)
-* SETCLAMP - clamp a value between a min and max
-* SPUBLISH - publish a message to all members of a set
-* COPY - copy a key without knowing its type
 * ZSTDDEV   - standard deviation of ZSET scores

 ### License